 Fall in love with… the snorkelling.

-The beach experience… The boat from Bonifacio lands on Lavezzi Island, an unspoilt nature reserve.
-It’s one of the Îles Lavezzis (which include Cavallo), an archipelago of tiny boulder islets scattered amid the straits – and it’s teeming with sea life.
+The beach experience… The boat from Bonifacio takes you to this nature reserve – made up of an archipelago of tiny boulder islets scattered amid the straits – and it’s teeming with sea life.
 Wade in with your snorkel and mask from one of the little bays and look out for the shoals of friendly grouper fish.
 As it’s a nature reserve there are no facilities, so don’t forget to pack whatever you need for your day out.

 Fall in love with… the beautiful natural environment, ideal for families.

 The beach experience… In the Bouches de Bonifacio Nature Reserve, this rugged-looking, uniquely shell-shaped beach lies between Porto Vecchio and Bonifacio.
 Sheltered from the wind, the lovely turquoise waters are calmer and the gently shelving shoreline make this beach ideal for little ones.
 If you want to stay for the day, there’s also a restaurant and, in high season, a small snack bar which hires out sun loungers and parasols.

 Fall in love with… the laid-back lounging, perfect for couples.

 The beach experience… Still relatively undiscovered, in peak season you’ll find a relaxed beach bar and restaurant for ambient evenings of chilled-out music and big cushions to sink into.
 Make a date there for an aperitif or two.
 Set amongst red rocks, the sand isn’t powder-soft white but slightly coarser with a pinkish hue and there are parasols for shade.